Customize Consent Preferences

 ThyssenKrupp Nucera Partners with H2 Green Steel to Develop One of the World’s Largest Electrolysis Plants

-Nucera, a subsidiary of ThyssenKrupp, has joined forces with Swedish company to develop one of the world's largest electrolysis plants, as stated in a recent press release by H2 Green Steel.
+, a subsidiary of ThyssenKrupp, has joined forces with Swedish company to develop one of the world's largest electrolysis plants, as stated in a recent press release by H2 Green Steel.
 The collaboration will focus on Alkaline Water Electrolysis (AWE) technology and the design of large-scale electrolysis facilities.
-Under the agreement, will provide H2 Green Steel with electrolysis modules for the construction of a plant with a total capacity of 700 MW.
+Under the agreement, ThyssenKrupp Nucera will provide H2 Green Steel with electrolysis modules for the construction of a plant with a total capacity of 700 MW.

 The envisioned electrolysis plant by H2 Green Steel incorporates multiple complementary technologies for the production of clean , ensuring cost optimization and efficient operational flow.
 This ambitious project marks a significant shift in market dynamics, highlighting ThyssenKrupp Nucera's new business model of reserving production capacity and the increasing importance of securing access to leading electrolysis technology for customers who prioritize time to market.